rosslazer/blog/content/posts/gpt4.md

 # Closing thoughts and reflections on originality

 LLMs are not likely to destroy the world but they might force us to rethink it a bit.
 With more and more mundane and algorithmic tasks getting automated we might want to ask ourselves what kind of intelligence we value as a society.
 Is it really a standardized test?
-If not, education is going to have to rapidly adapt both in the measurement and teaching of original thought.
+If not, education is going to have to rapidly adapt both in the measurement and pedagogy of original thought.
 The answer to all of these questions will lie with the new generation of kids who are going to grow up learning how to talk to LLMs and get them to do what they want.
 Just like the current crop of “digital natives” use the internet and technology in ways their parents have a hard time understanding.
 The future is uncertain but I’m bullish on the improvement in quality of life this technology might be able to bring.

 I shared this blog post with chatGPT4 and asked it wanted to add anything for the readers: